Advanced Tutorial

 Mpicker_gui.py --config emd10409_isonet.config &

 The obtained flattened tomogram should be recognized by MPicker as surface1-2.
-You can treat it like any other tomogram generated in the GUI.
+It can be treated like any other tomogram generated in the GUI.
 To check the distortion, press Area

 or Stretch

 .
-Additionally, you can examine the result in 3D by pressing 3D
+Additionally, the result can be examined in 3D by pressing 3D

 .